 New Rules, Trophy

-June 25, 1998, was a busy day for the NHL as they announced some rule changes as well as a new postseason award.
+June 25, 1998, was a busy day for the NHL as they announced some rule changes and a new postseason award.
 First, the goal lines would be moved from 11 to 13 feet away from end boards, thus shortening the neutral zone.
 Also, the two-referee system was slowly implemented.
-The league announced that there would be two referees on the ice for 20 per team during the 1998-99 season, 25 games the following season and they would be used in every game starting in the 2000-01 season.
+The league announced that there would be two referees on the ice for 20 per team during the 1998-99 season, 25 games the following season, and they would be used in every game starting in the 2000-01 season.

 Odds & Ends

 The Kings made some major changes on June 25, 1992.
-They hired new general manager Nick Beverly as their new general manager, who quickly named Barry Melrose as the team’s new head coach.
-The Kings made it all the way to the Stanley Cup Final, but lost the Canadiens, in their first season under the leadership of Beverly and Melrose.
-However, the partnership was not long-term as Beverly resigned in May of 1994 and Melrose was fired following the 1994-95 season.
+They hired new general manager Nick Beverly as their new general manager, who quickly named Barry Melrose the new head coach.
+The Kings made it all the way to the Stanley Cup Final but lost the Canadiens in their first season under the leadership of Beverly and Melrose.
+However, the partnership was not long-term as Beverly resigned in May of 1994, and Melrose was fired following the 1994-95 season.

 Happy Birthday to You

 Doug Gilmour leads a ground of 25 current and former NHL players sharing a birthday today.
 Gilmour, born on June 25, 1963, played 20 seasons in the NHL after being drafted in the seventh round of the 1982 NHL Entry Draft by the Blues.
 He scored 450 goals and 1,414 points in 1,474 games with the Blues, Flames, Toronto Maple Leafs, New Jersey Devils, Blackhawks, Buffalo Sabres, and Canadiens.